jaydenduncan/Random-Number-Guessing-Game/README.md

    ```
    $ git clone https://hostname/USERNAME/REPOSITORY
    ```
+For more information on cloning for Github, review the website for [Github Docs](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 After retrieving the files from the repository, the java file can be accessed in Netbeans.
 See the [Netbeans Quick Start Guide](https://netbeans.org/kb/docs/java/quickstart.html) for information on how to run a project.
 Also, see the [Project Info](#project-info) section earlier in this README.md file for information on how this project works.

 ---